RiversideValley/Fluid.Runtime/Doc/library/enum.rst

    :func:`global_enum`

-      Modify the :class:`str() <str>` and :func:`repr` of an enum to show its members as belonging to the module instead of its class.
-      Should only be used if the enum members will be exported to the module global namespace.
+      Modify the :class:`str() <str>` and :func:`repr` of an enum to show its members as belonging to the module instead of its class, and export the enum members to the global namespace.

    :func:`show_flag_values`